BDC Hamburger Icon

 Transparency

-Transparency is a valuable quality for any company that’s looking to increase trust and loyalty.
+Just as transparency promotes customer loyalty, it’s also valuable in a charitable partner.
 Look for organizations that share how they use their resources, provide insight into their budget-planning process and publicize the results of their efforts.

 Find an organization that regularly communicates progress updates and new initiatives.
 Some nonprofits increase transparency by sending newsletters that highlight news, achievements and status reports.
 Another common practice is to share profiles of the charity’s team, comments from the community it serves and donor quotes to bring its work to life.